cdk-entest/cloudformation-course/day-3/readme.md

 }
 ```

-Now let deploy the stack by running the following command.
-By running this command, the HelloCdkLambdaStack is synthesized into a CloudFormation template, then is deployed to CloudFormation servcie.
+To deploy the Lambda function, run the cdk deploy command.
+CDK first synthesizes the HelloCdkStack from TypeScript to a CloudFormation template (HelloCdkStack.template.json) stored in cdk.out.
+Then CloudFormation service deploys the template.

 ```bash
 cdk deploy
 ```

-To verify the deployed stack, go to CloudFormation service in aws console and we can see the HelloCdkStack.
-Then we can go to the Lambda service and test the deployed HelloLambdaFunction.
+To verify the deployed stack, go to CloudFormation service in aws console and look for the HelloCdkStack.
+To test the deployed Lambda function, go to the Lambda service and search for a function named HelloLambdaFunction.

+TODO: screen-shot figures here

 ## VPC Stack

+Let create a simple webserver with the following components

+- A VPC with a public subnet
+- A security group for the webserver
+- A EC2 instance for the webserver
+- Add user-data to the EC2

-Let create a basic VPC stack with a CIDR params which can be passed as a prop.
+First, create a basic VPC stack with a CIDR params which can be passed as a prop.

 ```ts
 interface VpcProps extends StackProps {